UPPMAX/HPC-python/docs/index.rst

    - It is up to you!
    - Graphics come easier with Thinlinc
-   - For this course, when having many windows open, it may be better to run in terminal, for space issues.
+   - For this course, when having many windows open, it may be better to run in terminal in most of the cases, for space issues.

 .. toctree::
    :maxdepth: 2
-   :caption: Lessons!
+   :caption: Lessons:

    intro.rst
    load_run_packages.rst